 You're Going to Be More Connected Than Ever Before

-This is going to require trade show professionals to invest in powerful analytical solutions that can help process these huge volumes of data as they're being created.
-Insight offered up by data does you absolutely no good if someone has already walked away from your booth.
-You're going to need to be able to process that data as it is being collected and something that digital marketers on the Internet have been hard at work at for the last few years.
+This is going to require that trade show professionals invest in powerful analytical solutions to process huge volumes of data as they're being created.
+Insight from this data does you no good if your prospect has already walked away from your booth.
+You'll have to process that data as it is being collected.
+A challenge digital marketers have been hard at work at for the past few years.